 Sometimes, you will notice wet patches all along the lower portion of your walls, close to the skirting.

 Most buildings are usually constructed with a damp proof course in place.
 However, if you’ve noticed damp patches on the lower portion of your walls, the damp proof course may need replacing.
-This is an intensive job that needs to be done right, so its best to get a professional to evaluate the damage and replace the damp proof course if necessary.
+This is an intensive job that needs to be done right.
+Therefore, its best to get a professional to evaluate the damage and replace the damp proof course if necessary.

-Remember to keep your home well ventilated during this season and take quick steps to remove any mold or fungus from your walls since this can cause respiratory issues.
-If you notice excess moisture or deep cracks in your walls, consult a professional immediately.
+Remember to keep your home well-ventilated during this season.Take quick steps to remove any mold or fungus from your walls.
+Consequently, this can cause respiratory issues.
+If you notice excess moisture or deep cracks in your walls, consult a professional immediately to prevent damp walls.

 Gunting: It refers to the process of spraying a layer of concrete mixture to pipes and walls, making it waterproof.

 Pressure Grouting: This process refers to applying a mixture of cement and sand with a jet into cracks, voids or fissures present in a structure.

 Take a look at 8 Simple Steps to a Monsoon Ready Home for more tips and tricks!